awsdocs/elb-application-load-balancers-user-guide/doc_source/create-https-listener.md

 ### Certificate List<a name="sni-certificate-list"></a>

 After you create an HTTPS listener, it has a default certificate and an empty certificate list\.
 You can optionally add certificates to the certificate list for the listener\.
 Using a certificate list enables the load balancer to support multiple domains on the same port and provide a different certificate for each domain\.
+For more information, see [Add Certificates to the Certificate List](listener-update-certificates.md#add-certificates)\.

 The load balancer uses a smart certificate selection algorithm with support for SNI\.
 If the hostname provided by a client matches a single certificate in the certificate list, the load balancer selects this certificate\.
 If a hostname provided by a client matches multiple certificates in the certificate list, the load balancer selects the best certificate that the client can support\.
 Certificate selection is based on the following criteria in the following order:
 + Public key algorithm \(prefer ECDSA over RSA\)